The Sun-like stars that devour the planets that orbit them

 However, many of them are quite different from the Solar System we know.

-Planets in our Solar System revolve around the Sun in stable, nearly circular trajectories, suggesting that the orbits haven’t changed much since the planets formed.
+Planets in our Solar System revolve around the Sun in stable, nearly circular paths, suggesting that the orbits haven’t changed much since the planets formed.

 But many planetary systems orbiting other stars have had a rather chaotic past.